 Released in 1993, the Atari Jaguar is the last console Atari produced.
-(At least in terms of their present guise, as the company still in theory exists).
-The Atari Jaguar is most notable for its claim of being the ‘first 64-bit console’.
-The truth is that Atari interprets the use of two 32-bit chips as a total of 64-bit – A marketing ploy perhaps!
-This is debated, but there is not a single 64-bit chip powering the system.
+It is most notable for its claim of being the ‘first 64-bit console’.
+The truth is that Atari interprets the use of two 32-bit chips as a total of 64-bit.